pi-hole/docker-pi-hole/README.md

 [Dockerhub](https://hub.docker.com/r/diginc/pi-hole/) automatically builds the latest docker-pi-hole changes into images which can easily be pulled and ran with a simple `docker run` command.

-One crucuial thing to know before starting is docker-pi-hole container needs port 53 and port 80, 2 very popular ports that may conflict with existing applications.
+One crucial thing to know before starting is docker-pi-hole container needs port 53 and port 80, 2 very popular ports that may conflict with existing applications.
 If you have no other services or dockers using port 53/80 (if you do, keep reading below for a reverse proxy example), the minimum options required to run this container are in the script [docker_run.sh](https://github.com/diginc/docker-pi-hole/blob/master/docker_run.sh) or summarized here:

 ```
 IP=$(ip addr show eth0 | grep "inet\b" | awk '{print $2}' | cut -d/ -f1)